Africa

 Day 13

-This morning we rise early (with a boxed picnic breakfast) and travel 30-minutes for a half day private jeep safari in the much quieter Bundala National Park, a UNESCO biosphere reserve which has five shallow brackish lagoons separated by thick low scrubby forest and coastal sand dunes that stretch along the southern Sri Lankan coast for nearly 13 miles (20 km).
+This morning we rise early (with a boxed picnic breakfast) and travel 30-minutes for a half day private jeep safari in Bundala National Park, a UNESCO biosphere reserve which has five shallow brackish lagoons separated by thick low scrubby forest and coastal sand dunes that stretch along the southern Sri Lankan coast for nearly 13 miles (20 km).

 The first wetland to be declared a RAMSAR site in Sri Lanka, this bird sanctuary shelters nearly 200 different species - the highlight being greater flamingos, which migrate here in large flocks.
 This coastal wetland is also a very important wintering ground for migratory water birds that arrive between September and March, which is the best time to visit.
 The lagoons attract an amazing variety of aquatic birds including ibis, pelicans, painted storks, egrets and spoonbills.
 You will also see many peacocks perching in the branches of tall rosewood trees.
 Highlights are likely to include the Greater thickee, Eurasian thicknee, Watercock, Yellow bittern, Black bittern, Ashy crowned sparrow lark, Yellow wattled lapwing, Blue faced malkoha, Grey headed fish eagle, White bellied sea eagle, Crested hawk eagle, Lesser adjutant, Black necked stork and Indian darter.